Become self-employed or set up a limited company?

 If your business goes under, creditors can pursue you for your personal assets if you are self employed.

-For these reasons, we always recommend you discuss your business with an accountant before deciding upon the right legal structure to use.
-You should not rely solely on the information we have provided in this article.
+For these reasons, we always recommend that you discuss your business with an accountant before deciding upon the right legal structure.
+You should not rely solely on the information provided in this article.